 6. Fold the mesh corners above and under each other to finish the corners and trim the fasteners back to the fastener cap.
 It is suggested that you cut the mesh to halfway up from the bottom to let the mesh be folded to shape for the inside corners.
 For rails and switchgear, you will need to cut windows or flaps so that you can mould the mesh around.

-What are the drawbacks of birds nesting under your solar panel?
+Drawbacks of birds nesting under your solar panel